GSA/idmanagement.gov/_playbooks/playbook-sso.md

 The Enterprise SSO service operators and application owners should collaborate in the following areas:
 - Establishing an assertion protocol between the service and the application;
-- Enabling application registration, provisioning, and deprovisioning (manual or automated);
+- Enabling application registration, provisioning, and de-provisioning (manual or automated);
 - Resolving user identities (directory synchronization exceptions) and other attributes,
 - Identifying roles and responsibilities for operations and maintenance of the integration; and
 - Updating end user support and help desk processes, where applicable.